Posted by on 4/2/2020 to

 - Calyx infusion, called ‘Sudan tea’, is taken to relieve coughs in East Africa.

-- Roselle calyces are commonly used to make a sugary herbal tea that is commonly sold on the street in Africa especially Sahel.
+- Roselle calyces are commonly used to make a sugary herbal tea that is commonly sold on the street in Africa especially the Sahel.

-- Carib Brewery Trinidad Limited produces a Shandy Sorrel in which roselle tea is combined with beer in Trinidad and Tobago.
+- Carib Brewery Trinidad Limited produces a Shandy Sorrel in which roselle tea is combined with a beer in Trinidad and Tobago.

 - Agua de Jamaica (water of roselle) is most often homemade and drank chilled, and Jamaica Ipa is another popular drink in Mexico and Central America, which is made from calyces of the roselle in Mexico and Central America.

 - Roselle calyces are sold in bags usually labelled Flor de Jamaica in health food stores in the United States for making a tea that is high in vitamin C, an anthocyanin.

 - Jarritos, a popular brand of Mexican soft drinks, makes a Jamaica flavoured carbonated beverage.